hisurfadvisory/MACROSS/README.md

 DISCLAIMER: I'm a bash junkie, but Windows is what I work on in most corporate environments, and this project originally started as a way simplify my most common investigation queries.
 While I am experienced in a few scripting languages, I am NOT a powershell expert.
 I'm sure there's tons of optimizations that could be done to this framework.

-MACROSS came about because I realized that all of the scripts I was writing to gather information during investigations were usually related -- look up AD info in a host > find out who's logged in > what was that file they just downloaded? > Let's string search that document file for some macros...
+MACROSS came about because I realized that all of the scripts I was writing to gather information during investigations were usually related -- look up AD info in a host > find out who's logged in > what was that file they just downloaded? > Let's string search that document file for some macros > Does the EDR have info on other copies of that file?...

 Eventually I created a single front-end to handle doing all of these queries in whatever sequence I needed.